Sky News: In-depth series

 The channel occasionally focuses on specific areas of society and current affairs.
 Past examples include Inside Iraq, Green Britain and Crime Uncovered.

 Pakistan: On Terror's Frontline was shown throughout the week beginning Monday 23 March 2009.
 A Sky News press release stated:

 The series of reports won a 2009 RTS Award for International News Coverage.

 Criticism and perception

-Sky News operates under Ofcom broadcasting regulations which require impartial, unbiased coverage and prevent the channel from being encrypted in the UK.
+Sky News operates under Ofcom broadcasting regulations which require impartial, unbiased coverage.
 The channel is viewed by some in the media establishment as an impartial and unbiased provider of news.
+In November 2005 the then head of BBC News, Peter Horrocks, acknowledged that Sky News remained the first choice for "key opinion formers".